By Deane

 was pretty free of activity during the day, because you could get yourself

 picked off by snipers that were in trees outside the perimeter.
-The 2nd Bn. of the 511th was dug in just inside the tree line
+The 2nd Bn.

-around the entire circumference.
+circumference.
 Our foxholes were 10 to 15 yards apart.
-Most
+Most of the guys dug

-of the guys dug in deep enough so they could add a sitting step.
-Baily, Westbrook and myself dug a three seater with the LMG staked in for night shooting.
-(Staking
+in deep enough so they could add a sitting step.
+Baily,

-in, meant plotting your field of fire in the day time and pounding a stake in
+fire in the day time and pounding a stake in the ground at the extreme

-the ground at the extreme traverse of each side, right and left.
-Next to this
+traverse of each side, right and left.
+Next to this stake, you drive in

-stake, you drive in another for elevation.
-This worked well even in the
+another for elevation.
+This worked well even in the blackest of the night you

-blackest of the night you could cover your field of fire with the gun next to
+could cover your field of fire with the gun next to you.
+This type of

-you.
-This type of “staking in” took place around the entire perimeter, making
+“staking in” took place around the entire perimeter, making busting through

-falling.
-We are all half damp, not soaked, just damp and cold.
-After dark,
+all half damp, not soaked, just damp and cold.
+After dark, one’s eyes got as

-one’s eyes got as big as saucers.
-You couldn’t see five feet in front of you
+big as saucers.
+You couldn’t see five feet in front of you and your

-do them in.
+them in.
 Sitting in your foxhole at night and waiting to see if they would

 try to slip through was something else.
 You just were full of anxieties and